nosqlbench/nosqlbench-docs/docs/services/docs/bindings/funcref_conversion.md

   - *example:* `ToInt()`
   - *converts a long input value to an int between 0 and 2147483647, inclusive *

+## ToJSON

+Convert the input object to a JSON string with Gson.

+- Object -> ToJSON() -> String

+## ToJSONPretty

+Convert the input object to a JSON string with Gson, with pretty printing enabled.

+- Object -> ToJSONPretty() -> String

 ## ToLong

 Convert the input value to a long.